Louis de Niverville: Biography

-He lived in Toronto from 1957 to 1988, when he moved to Vancouver, BC, then lived in the West until 2005 when he moved back to Ontario, to Oakville.
+also several large collages which were also pure landscape, a new development in his career.
+He then moved to Vancouver in 1988 where he continued to create vista works.
+He lived in the West until 2005 when he moved back to Ontario, to Oakville.

 De Niverville met his partner, Tom Miller, at a party in 1981; they were in a relationship for 37 years, until de Niverville's death.
-In 1982 he won the Victor Martyn Lynch-Staunton-Award.

 In autumn 2018, de Niverville was diagnosed with Stage 4 lung cancer.
 He died at his home in Oakville on February 11, 2019, from cancer.